Key historical timeline of the Jewish people from the promised land to the nation of Israel today

-Although there was a third temple built, it was smaller, much like a sub-temple.
-Hence, the future and modern temple should be considered as the fourth temple.
+Although a third temple was built, it was smaller, much like a sub-temple.
+Hence, the future and modern temple should be considered the fourth temple.

 Now that Israel is restored as a nation, they plan to rebuild the Temple and bring back Old Testament practices, such as animal sacrifice.

 When Jesus came, died, and was resurrected, the guarantee of salvation has been sealed through the Holy Spirit (the Gospel) unto everyone who believes, even to the gentiles (non-Israelite).
 Although Israel still waits for the “glamorous” Messiah, the Bible says that whoever believes in Jesus is saved.
 We become God’s children through Christ.
 (Galatians 3:26)

 The Abrahamic Covenant

 In Romans 9,10, and 11, the “unbelieving Israel” (who refuse to believe in Jesus the Messiah) continue to enjoy a unique relationship with God (Abrahamic covenant).